skip to main content

 Analysis: The data shows a normal distribution with mean 42.

-Scenario 3: Harvey Forwarding to Cloud Model via @mention
+Scenario 3: Harvey Routing to Cloud Model via @mention

-User uses @mention to direct a prompt to a specific cloud model.
+User uses @mention to direct a prompt to a cloud model registered as a route.
+The computation runs on the cloud provider’s infrastructure, so the scene is EXT.

 RSDOIEL